mapbender/mapbender-documentation/en/quickstart.rst

 4. Configure Sources
 ====================

 Mapbender can handle sources of the type OGC WMS or OGC WMTS / TMS.
 Via a click on ``Sources``, one can navigate to an overview of all uploaded sources.
 There is a second list called *"Shared instances*" which only provides sources of the type shared.
-Further information about bound and shared instances can be found here: :ref:`layerset:.
+Further information about bound and shared instances can be found here: :ref:`layerset:`.

 The sources pages provides a user with the following functions: